solliancenet/microsoft-mysql-developer-guide/05_Monitoring/05_00_Monitoring.md

 - [Azure CLI reference commands for Azure Monitor](https://docs.microsoft.com/cli/azure/azure-cli-reference-for-monitor)
 - [Monitor and scale an Azure Database for MySQL Flexible Server using Azure CLI](https://docs.microsoft.com/azure/mysql/flexible-server/scripts/sample-cli-monitor-and-scale)

-### Azure portal
+### Azure Portal

-While the Azure portal does not provide automation capabilities like the CLI or the REST API, it does support configurable dashboards and provides a strong introduction to monitoring metrics in MySQL.
+While the Azure Portal does not provide automation capabilities like the CLI or the REST API, it does support configurable dashboards and provides a strong introduction to monitoring metrics in MySQL.

 - [Set up alerts on metrics for Azure Database for MySQL - Flexible Server](https://docs.microsoft.com/azure/mysql/flexible-server/how-to-alert-on-metric)
 - [Tutorial: Analyze metrics for an Azure resource](https://docs.microsoft.com/azure/azure-monitor/essentials/tutorial-metrics)